Accessible Learning Labs — Knowledge Resource

 Pillar 01 — Universal Design for Learning

-CAST: UDL Guidelines.
-The most widely used framework for proactively designing learning that supports variability in engagement, representation, and action and expression.
+The most widely used framework for proactively designing learning that supports variability in engagement, representation, and action/expression.
 The key scholarly-practice bridge for inclusive facilitation design.

 Pillar 02 — Inclusive and Participatory Design